ECMWFCode4Earth/adc-toolbox/README.md

 <h3>3.3.
 Scatter plots by country</h3>

 In case users want to see the distribution of the components by countries, they will need a Google API Key, Client User ID and Secret.
-The library Geocoder is used to get the data from Google, but it also allows the users of the ADC-Toolbox to use other APIs to do reverse geocoding (retrieving location information by coordinates).
+The library Geocoder is used to get the data from Google, but it also allows the users of the ADC Toolbox to use other APIs to do reverse geocoding (retrieving location information by coordinates).
 In the function scatter_plot, they will find the following line.
 You can rewrite as they wish.
 The list of providers can be found in <a href = "https://github.com/DenisCarriere/geocoder" target = "_blank"> <em>Geocoder</em>'s Github repository</a>.
 ```python
 >>> merge_df['Country'] = merge_df.apply(lambda row: geocoder.google([row['latitude'], row['longitude']],
                                                      method = 'reverse', key = google_api_key).country_long,